space150/spaceBase/README.md

 ## Getting Started

 1. `$ bower install spacebase` or download the ZIP and copy its contents into your project folder.
-2. Use your favorite Sass compiler to watch changes and compile the files.
-(Setting up Sass compilation is outside the scope of this document.)
+2. Use your favorite Sass 3.3 compiler to watch changes and compile the files.
+(Setting up Sass is outside the scope of this document.)
 3. Open scss/_vars.scss to make changes to your global variables.
 4. Start building out your HTML.
 We've included index.html as a starting point.
 5. scss/base/ is the core of spaceBase.
 Build your UI layer in scss/ui/